Killing of Leonard Deadwyler: Investigation and inquest

 During testimony, the State proffered that Deadwyler had a .35 blood-alcohol level and was drunk.
 His widow refuted this, as he had not been drinking, and an alcohol level that high would make it very difficult for an individual to function and drive safely at a high speed.
 Bova testified that the car had lurched forward, while the defense argued that it would be near impossible, as the car had been parked behind another vehicle.

 On May 31, 1966, a coroner's jury ruled Deadwyler's death an accidental homicide, with one juror calling it an "excusable homicide."
-The jury, who deliberated for two hours and 35 minutes consisted of eight men and one female.
+The jury, who deliberated for two hours and 35 minutes consisted of eight men and one woman.
 Only one member of the jury was Black.

 At the time, it was the longest inquest over the death of a single individual in the Los Angeles County Coroner's office, lasting eight days with testimony from 49 witnesses and 87 exhibits.
 It was also the first televised inquest in California.